jqlang/jq/docs/content/manual/manual.md

 produces its sum, and the `length` expression is given the array and produces its length.

-So, there's generally a cleaner way to solve most problems in jq than defining variables.
-Still, sometimes they do make things easier, so jq lets you define variables using `f as $x`.
+So, variables are often unnecessary and sometimes even best avoided, but jq does let you define variables using the syntax `f as $x`.
 All variable names start with `$`.
 Here's a slightly uglier version of the array-averaging example: